Legoless/Haystack/README.md

 Haystack SDK contains a multiple resources for **iOS** developers, including a collection of simple Objective-C classes and categories that fit in almost every project.
 Most of these classes are not large or structured enough to fit in a special library or framework, but are regurarely needed throughout the most projects you are working on.
 Basically it is meant to fill the void of classes without entire libraries.

-Project is actively developed and as the Apple SDK's changes, project will be updated.
+Project is actively developed and as the Apple SDK's changes, project is updated.
 Note that the project is not finished and might contain bugs.
 Feel free to open an issue.

 *Please contact me for contributions to the project.
 If you notice an useful extension to the iOS SDK's that can be included in the SDK, please contact us.*